nerdfiles/proposal-planning/readme.md

 space, lacking any possibility of semiotic autopoiesis?
 Ah, we're all just slingin' "clever" poetic licenses in this wild, wild web, is it?
-How would you honestly know, if not but for true belief and the right to ask about "the terror of value"?
+How would you honestly know, if not but for true belief and the right to ask about "the terror of value"[2]?

 You're paying me because you want to show good faith *and* good will here on earth.
 We're not going to dance about secularization or its opposite.

 You're not going to lecture me about your religions as a means to smuggle in Business Requirements you didn't think of until last minute.
 You're not going to tell me anything I say is "simply unfair."
 You're not going to pay me (just) to solve "your" "problem", if for no other reason than that you know you need someone other than yourself to even articulate your problem.
 And you know I've been called not nothing but other than "articulate".
 You're not suspicious of "grifts"